 Filing a claim for reimbursement of medical expenses is the responsibility of faculty and is not handled through the GEO office or by your GEO Program Coordinator.
-Consult the insurance brochure for further information about how a claim is filed and benefits information.
+Consult the insurance brochure for further information about coverage and how a claim is filed.